-MA 094 Mathematics Prep
+MATH 080 Mathematics Prep

 For students who need review of the fundamentals of arithmetic, a thorough introduction to signed numbers, and a presentation of the basic concepts of algebra.
 Topics include proportion and percent, polynomials, factoring, linear equations and inequalities in one variable including systems, graphing, integer exponents and quadratic equations.
 Applications are included throughout the course.
 This self-paced course has no lecture and incorporates independent computer use: in order to advance through course topics, students must achieve required level of mastery.
 Students scoring below 46 on the Accuplacer Algebra Placement Test are expected to complete the course in two semesters; students scoring 46 or higher are expected to complete in one semester.
 A student may attempt this course up to four times.
-Assessment level: RD 099/103.
+Assessment level: AELR 930/READ 099.
 For computation of tuition, this course is equivalent to three semester hours.
 One and one half hours class plus a minimum of two and one half hours in the developmental mathematics laboratory each week.
-Important Note: Effective Fall 2011, MA 090, MA 090A, MA 091, MA 091A, and MA 091D have been replaced by MA 094 (Mathematics Prep).
+Formerly MA 094 No credit/No quality points